Pet Guide Daily

 2. What do beagles do for fun?

-Ans Beagles like having fun (with a purpose), and their hunting inclinations are ingrained into their bones.
-These dogs are hunting hounds bred to track scents and run great distances, and they thrive when taken on lengthy walks (or several walks) and allowed to run and explore their environment via scent.
+Ans Beagles like having fun (with a purpose) and their hunting inclinations are ingrained into their bones.
+These dogs are hunting hounds bred to track scents and run great distances, and they thrive when taken on lengthy walks (or several walks) and are allowed to run and explore their environment via scent.

 Additionally, these scent dogs are obstinate but are readily motivated by rewards.
 And, since they are so food-oriented, they will generally consume food anytime it becomes available, regardless of how much they have finished previously.
 Additionally, you may need to watch your waste, cat litter, and even old food found on the pavement.